juanpc2018/ReBirth338/README.md

 ReBirth works in [Linux](https://ubuntuforums.org/showthread.php?t=846551) but there is No ProTools for Linux, and there is No Wine/ReWire to Jack Audio, like WineAsio. </br>
 maybe using Carla + Wine + ReWire VST plugin. </br>
 Having multi-channel output for mixing audio on a DAW, is the goal of ReWire. </br>
-ReWire + DAW can be used to convert Digital Audio Outs to Analog Outs + a 16-channel External Mixer. </br>
+ReWire + DAW can be used to convert Digital Audio Outs to Analog Outs + 16-channel External Mixer. </br>

 [ReMaker v1.32](https://nordbeat.com/en/download-center/) converts Rebirth songs to MIDI </br>